 Health and wellbeing is a broad, holistic concept that includes physical, mental and social wellbeing.
 It also looks at health from a life course approach, in other words from cradle to grave.
 Behavioural or lifestyle factors such as physical activity, diet and alcohol consumption influences health and wellbeing, as well as wider determinants of health such as air quality.
 These factors interact and impact on individual and population health.

 Nottingham City Council and its partners have a responsibility to improve the health and wellbeing of its population.
-Partners include Clinical Commissioning Groups (CCGs) and NHS England.
-Under the 2012 Health and Social Care Act, they come together as the Nottingham Health and Wellbeing Board (HWBB).
+Partners include Nottingham City Clinical Commissioning Group and NHS England.
+Under the 2012 Health and Social Care Act, they come together as the Nottingham City Health and Wellbeing Board.